-If you do NOT authenticate against a peer host, then the caller CLI is put into the From and P-Asserted-Iden tity headers, e.g. "+4312345" <sip:+4312345@your-domain.com>.
-If you DO authenticate, then the From header is "+4312345" <sip:your_peer_auth_user@your_peer_auth_realm> (the CLI is in the Display field, the peer_auth_user in the From username and the peer_auth_realm in the From domain), and the P-Asserted-Identity header is as usual like <sip:+4312345@your-domain.com>.
-So for presenting the correct CLI in CLIP no screening scenarios, your peering provider needs to extract the correct user either from the From Display-Name or from the P-Asserted-Identity URI-User.
+into the From and P-Asserted-Identity headers, "+4312345" e.g. <sip:+4312345@your-domain.com>.
+If you DO authenticate, then the From header is "+4312345" <sip:your_peer_auth_user@your_peer_auth_realm> (the CLI is in the Display field, the peer auth user in the From username and the peer auth realm in the From domain), and the P-Asserted-Identity header is as usual like <sip:+4312345@your-domain.com>. senting the correct CLI in CLIP no screening scenarios, your peering provider needs to extract the correct user either from the From Display-Name or from the P-Asserted-Identity URI-User.